rOpenSpain/enseResp/README.md

 Ministry](https://www.mscbs.gob.es/home.htm).
 The main goal of `enseResp` is to provide data ready for analysis for researchers or other stakeholders interested in exploring health microdata in Spain.
-The current version of `enseResp` provides information about the SNS editions of 2017/19 and 2011/12 and compiles the surveys associated with the adult, children and household samples.
+The current version of `enseResp` provides information about the SHS editions of 2017/19 and 2011/12 and compiles the surveys associated with the adult, children and household samples.